B2: Serious pollution incidents to water

 Trend description for B2

-The total number of serious pollution incidents to water in England has fallen by almost two-thirds (61%) between 2001 and 2021, with the majority of this fall occurring in the first 10 years (834 in 2001 and 337 in 2010).
-More recently, while there have been annual fluctuations in the numbers of category 1 (major) and category 2 (significant) pollution incidents in the last 10 years, the overall trend has plateaued, and in 2021, there were a total of 329 serious pollution incidents to water (47 major and 282 significant).
+The total number of serious pollution incidents to water in England fell by 54.7% between 2001 and 2023, with the majority of this decline occurring in the first 10 years (from 834 in 2001 to 337 in 2010).
+From 2010 to 2017, while there were annual fluctuations in the number of category 1 (major) and category 2 (significant) pollution incidents, the overall trend largely plateaued.
+More recently however, the number of serious pollution incidents increased to 378 (56 major and 322 significant) in 2023, the highest figure since 2009.

 Assessment of change

-A decrease in serious pollution incidents (or improvement) was observed over the short, medium and long term.
-However, as noted in the trend description, the percentage change seen over the short and medium term is much reduced compared with the long term and there are fluctuations year on year.
+There has been a decrease in serious pollution incidents (i.e. an improvement) over the long term, and an increase (deterioration) in the medium term and short term.
 This assessment does not consider whether any improvements seen are on a sufficient scale for meeting desired outcomes.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results.